brrrezy/NSE-Screener/README.md

-# 🚀 NSE Swing Screener: Institutional Terminal
+# 🚀 NSE Swing Screener

 An institutional-grade quantitative screening terminal for the **National Stock Exchange (NSE) of India**.
 Designed for hyper-speed analysis, predicting high-probability swing setups using state-of-the-art technical models.